Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you were born with aniridia, that doesn’t guarantee that your children will have it too.
-It just means they’re more likely to be born with it than kids whose biological parents don’t have aniridia.
+So, if you have aniridia, that doesn’t guarantee that your biological children will have it.
+It just means they’re more likely to.

 Advertisement

-Other parts of your child’s eyes might be underdeveloped too, including their optic nerves and retinas.
+Other parts of your child’s eyes might be underdeveloped, as well, including their optic nerves and retinas.

-People with aniridia are likely to develop other issues that affect their eyes, including:
+Children with aniridia are likely to develop other eye issues as they grow up, including:

 Diagnosis and Tests